caoimheD/pp5-ecommerce-store/README.md

 The live website was opened on different browsers and features were used to confirm that they work on different browser or OS types.

+Bugs

+Currently there are no known bugs on the website.

+Fixed bugs:

+500 error on Stripe webhook and emails not sending.
+This was fixed by correcting the filepath to the confirmation email text file and importing stripe and settings to the webhook file.

+400 error Stripe webook.
+This was fixed by editing the handle_payment_intent_succeeded to get the charge object.

+Images and CSS not displaying on Heroku.
+This was fixed by using the file path of the Cloudinary images directly, and by correcting typing errors for the static file path in settings.py.

+Future features:

+Review score to contain a max and min score.
+This is to ensure consistency of review scores.
+While users are currently informed of how to leave a score (leave a number out of 5 with 5 being the highest), the number box can be changed to enter in a different number.
+This currently does not have a big impact on the website as admins can remove reviews anyway if they do not comply with guidelines.
+However this featue would allow for a more streamlined process of leaving reviews.

+Cart pop up when adding an item to cart.
+Currently there is a success message that comes up, so users are notified when they add items to their cart and this is successful.
+To be in line with industry standards, this can be changed to having the item number show on the ‘cart’ on the nav bar and have a pop up that displays the current cart details.

+Search bar.
+Include a search bar so users can search for books.

 <a name="deployment"></a>
 ## Deployment

 This website was deployed through Heroku.
 Cloudinary was used for static and media files.

-A new app was created in Heroku and then linked to the Github repository.
+A new app was created in Heroku and then linked to the Github repository  (New button -> 'Create new app' -> choose region/name -> Create app).
 The app was configured in the settings tab and the 'config vars' were set to include database information, along with Cloudinary, email and port details.
 The database URL points to the database in ElephantSQL.

 Other config vars include the Stripe API keys and webhook key.
 These ensure that the deployed version of the site has the correct Stripe implementation for payment processing.